shwchurch2023/t5/migrate-aws/README.md

         - No-need (will be backed with the instance monthly backup)
     * Instance tag:
         - backup2:monthly
+* Remove all backup related tags for
+    - The old instance
+    - And all of its volumes
 * Perform completion backup for all AWS volumes

 * Try hugo sync
-    - `(sudo -u hugo /mnt/hugo/github/t5/bin/sync.sh > /mnt/hugo/github/sync.log 2>&1 &); tail -f /mnt/hugo/github/sync.log`
+    - `(cd /mnt/hugo; sudo -u hugo zsh -c "/mnt/hugo/github/t5/bin/sync.sh > /mnt/hugo/github/sync.log  2>&1 &"); tail -f /mnt/hugo/github/sync.log`
 * Set reminder to see if Database was backup in a week
 * Set reminder to remove all volumes and the old instance in 2 week
+* Remove all of the old manual snapshots for the old instance/volumes

 ## Backup
 - Create a backup from the instance (all volumes)
 - https://ap-southeast-1.console.aws.amazon.com/ec2/home?region=ap-southeast-1#Snapshots:visibility=owned-by-me;v=3